wdka-publicationSt/WdKA-Staff-Research/README.md

 * metadata about the publication
 *  Table Of Contents (TOC):

-The information contained in this file is used to generate the structure of the publication and its colophone.
+The information contained in this file is used to generate the structure of the publication and its colophon.

 ## conversion
 To convert the .docx files in the docx/ folder to either html, icml or website: